FoamScience/FoamScience.github.io/_posts/2018-08-25-vim-openfoam-power-part2.md

 Note that this is NOT a general FOAM ERROR; some other IO errors specify a range of lines; others suggest solutions before stating the error-line.

-The most important line is probably:
-`file: /path/to/case/movingCone/system/blockMeshDict.blocks at line 45`.
-Where we can find the filename, and the exact line to jump to (these will be stored in `%f` and `%l` respectively).However, there are some problems in the filename: notice the ending `.blocks` appended to it, in fact, things could be messier:
+The most important line is probably the one stating the filename, and the exact line to jump to (these will be stored in `%f` and `%l` respectively).However, there are some problems in the filename: notice the ending `.blocks` appended to it, in fact, things could be messier:
 `.ddtschemes.default`.